Rust

 Await | Writing an OS in Rust by Philipp Oppermann delivers an insightful and masterfully explained view of Rust’s default multitasking model.
 It is a lengthy article that deserves careful reading.
 In return, it’ll teach you what exactly

-Scheduling in Go by William Kennedy; this three-part article is the best literature about Go’s concurrency model: Ms, Ps & Gs.
+Scheduling in Go by William Kennedy; this three-part article is the best literature about Go’s concurrency model: Ms, Ps, and Gs.
 It is a must for writing concurrent Go code.

 -